N-back: Use in tutoring and rehabilitation

 The n-back is now in use outside experimental, clinical, and medical settings.
 Tutoring companies utilize versions of the task (in conjunction with other cognitive tasks) to allegedly improve the fluid intelligence of their clients.
 Tutoring companies and psychologists also utilize the task to improve the focus of individuals with ADHD and to rehabilitate sufferers of traumatic brain injury; experiments have found evidence that practice with the task helps these individuals focus for up to eight months following training.
 However, much debate remains about whether training on the n-back and similar tasks can improve performance in the long run or whether the effects of training are transient, and if the effects of training n-back generalize to general cognitive processing, for instance, to fluid intelligence.
 Despite the claims of commercial providers, there are some researchers who question whether the results of memory training are transferable.
-Researchers from the University of Oslo published results of the meta-analytical review analyzing various studies on memory training techniques (including n-back) and concluded that "training programs give only near-transfer effects, and there is no convincing evidence that even such near-transfer effects are durable."
+Researchers from the University of Oslo published results of the meta-analytical review analyzing various studies on memory training techniques (including n-back) and contentiously concluded that "training programs give only near-transfer effects, and there is no convincing evidence that even such near-transfer effects are durable."